million12/Flow.Plugin.Rollbar/README.md

 }
 ```

-**Note**: the implementation of front-end side of things is a bit tricky
+**Note**: the implementation of front-end side of things can be a bit tricky.
-at this moment.
-Aspects are used to inject `rollbarConfig` into view
-of Neos Backend\ModuleController; Views are configured to override Neos'
+Views are configured to override Neos' `Default.html` layout to render
-`Default.html` layout (beware of that if you overridden it in your setup)
-to render Rollbar config and snippet on all Neos back-end (sub)modules.
+Rollbar config and JS snippet on all Neos back-end (sub)modules.
+Beware
+of that if you have overridden the default Neos layout it in your setup.
-Apart of that a bit of .ts code (automatically included) to add it
+Apart of that, we have a bit of .ts code (automatically included) to add
-to the page's HEAD section when in Neos content module or in live site.
+Rollbar snippet to the page HEAD section, both when in Neos content module
-Any ideas how to make it better more than welcomed.
+or in live site.

 ## Authors